b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 > **_Note:_** In order to get a real height distribution in a country you should probably visit a web site of the country's statistics office instead relying on information like mine.

 As you can see normal distribution is often depicted as a line plot.
 That is because it is a continuous distribution (the values on x axes can take any number from a given range).
 Take a look at the height.
 In my old [identity card ](https://en.wikipedia.org/wiki/Polish_identity_card) next to the field "Height in cm" stands "181", but is this really my precise height?
 What if during a measurement the height was 180.7 or 181.3 and in the ID there could be only height in integers.
 I would have to round it, right?
 So based on the identity card information my real height is probably somewhere between 180.5 and 181.49999... .
 Moreover, it can be any value in between (like 180.6354551..., although in reality a measuring device does not have such a precision).
 So, in the bottom panel of @fig:normDistribution I rounded theoretical values for height (`round(height, digits=0)`) obtained from `Rand.rand(Dsts.Normal(172, 7), 10_000_000)` (`Dsts` is `Distributions` package that we will discuss soon enough).
-Next, I drew bars (using `Cmk.barplot` that you know), and added a line that goes through the middle of each bar.
+Next, I drew bars (using `Cmk.barplot` that you know), and added a line that goes through the middle of each bar (to make the transition to the figure in the top panel more obvious).

 As you perhaps noticed, the distribution is characterized by two parameters: